Aichi M6A Seiran: Design and development

-Aichi's final design, designated AM-24 by Aichi and given the military designation M6A1, was a two-seat, low-winged monoplane powered by a 1050 kW Aichi AE1P Atsuta 30 engine (a licence-built copy of the Daimler-Benz DB 601 liquid-cooled V12 engine).
-The original specification dispensed with a traditional undercarriage but it was later decided to fit the aircraft with detachable twin floats to increase its versatility.
-If conditions permitted, these would allow the aircraft to land next to the submarine, be recovered by crane and then re-used.
-The floats could be jettisoned in flight to increase performance or left off altogether for one-way missions.

-The Seiran's wings rotated 90 degrees and folded hydraulically against the aircraft's fuselage (with the tail also folding down) to allow for storage within the submarine's 3.5 m diameter cylindrical hangar.
-Armament was a single 850 kg torpedo or an equivalent weight in bombs.
-One 13 mm Type 2 machine gun was mounted on a flexible mounting for use by the observer.

 As finalized, each I-400 class submarine had an enlarged watertight hangar capable of accommodating up to three M6A1s.
-The Seirans were to be launched from a 26 m compressed-air catapult mounted on the forward deck.
-A well-trained crew of four men could roll a Seiran out of its hangar on a collapsible catapult carriage, attach the plane's pontoons and have it readied for flight in approximately 7 minutes.
+These aircraft were to be launched from a 26 m catapult (which was powered by compressed air) that was mounted on the forward deck.
+A well-trained crew of four men could roll a M6A out of its hangar on a collapsible catapult carriage, attach the aircraft's pontoons, and have it readied for flight in approximately seven minutes.

-In order to shorten the launching process and eliminate the need for time-consuming engine warm-ups, the Seirans were to be catapulted from a cold start.
-This necessitated heating the engine oil for each plane to approximately 60 C in a separate chamber and pumping it, as well as hot water, through the engine just prior to launch while the planes were still in the hangar.
+In order to shorten the launching process and eliminate the need for time-consuming engine warm-ups, the M6A was to be catapulted from a cold start.
+This necessitated heating the engine oil for each aircraft to approximately 60 C in a separate chamber and pumping it, as well as hot water, through the engine just prior to launch while the aircraft was still inside of the hangar.
 In this way, the aircraft's engine would be at or near normal operating temperature immediately upon getting airborne.
-The idea was borrowed from the Germans who planned on using a similar launch method for the aircraft of their unfinished carrier Graf Zeppelin.
+This technique had been previously devised by Nazi Germany, which had planned to use a similar launch method for the aircraft of their unfinished carrier Graf Zeppelin.
+To aid in the aircraft's assembly under the cover of darkness, fluorescent paint was applied to all critical parts of the airframe.

-The first of eight prototype Seirans was completed in October 1943, commencing flight testing in November that year.
-A problem with overbalance of the auxiliary wings was eventually solved by raising the height of the tail fin.
-Further testing was sufficiently successful for production to start in early 1944.
-In order to aid pilot conversion to the Seiran, two examples of a land based trainer version fitted with a retractable undercarriage were built.
-These were given the designation M6A1-K Nanzan (南山, Southern Mountain).
-Besides the difference in landing gear, the vertical stabilizer's top portion, which was foldable on the Seiran, was removed.
+The first of eight prototype M6As was completed in October 1943, permitting flight testing to commence one month later.
+In February 1944, the second prototype joined the test program.
+IJN officials were sufficiently satisfied by the initial test results that it ordered the type into quantity production to commenced before any of the other prototypes were delivered.
+An early issue identified with overbalance of the auxiliary wings was eventually solved by raising the height of the tail fin.
+In order to aid pilot conversion to the M6A, two examples of a land-based trainer version fitted with a retractable undercarriage were built; these were given the designation M6A1-K Nanzan (南山, Southern Mountain).
+Besides the difference in landing gear, the vertical stabilizer's top portion, which was foldable on the standard M6A, was removed.